Kumneger0/cligram/install.md

 ## Verifying Installation

-After installation, you can verify that tg-cli is working correctly by running:
+After installation, you can verify that cligram is working correctly by running:
 ```bash
 cligram --version
 ```